© Copyright Kitwell Primary School and Nursery Class 2012

 www.saferinternet.org.uk – e-safety tips, advice and resources to help children and young people stay safe on the internet.

-Safer Internet Day 2016 will be celebrated globally on Tuesday 9th February with the slogan ‘Let’s create a better internet together’.
+Safer Internet Day 2018 will be celebrated globally February 2018 with the slogan ‘Let’s create a better internet together’.

 Common Sense is dedicated to helping kids thrive in a world of media and technology.
 We empower parents, teachers, and policymakers by providing unbiased information, trusted advice, and innovative tools to help them harness the power of media and technology as a positive force in all kids’ lives.